OakAlice/PostProcessing/Notes/PilotProject.md

 		- Need to walk away for a minute.
 #### 09062025
 The error I was discussing directly above ended up being how I was switching them from a 1 encoded factor (R counts from 1) to a 0 encoded factor (the way the nn module required) and then converting them back to classes but was accidentally adding that +1 back in twice.
 When I resolved that, results got so much better --- immediately back up to F1 > 80.
 - My loss is still very high though...
-I should be aiming for ~1 and instead I'm getting down to ~46 at a minimum.
+I should be aiming for ~1 and instead I'm getting down to ~46 at 20 epochs.
+I didn't want to risk over-fitting by pushing past that many epochs but maybe I should?
+Need to do some googling about industry standards.
+- Damn it.
+Although it got nearly 98 on the validation data, dropped to 77 on the test data so is still worse than doing nothing... whyyyyy.
+Need to calculate the ecological interpretations so I can get some clarity on this.